jakobzhao/geog458/readme.md

 **Potential Learning Objective Additions:**

--   To think critically about the technologies used in digital scholarship, including the material, social, and political implications of digital tech development, maintenance and utilization.
+-   'To think critically about the technologies used in digital scholarship, including the material, social, and political implications of digital tech development, maintenance and utilization.'

--   To discern, through investigation, the  relationship between space, technology, and society through critical engagement with practical and theoretical digital geographies methods.
+-   'To discern, through investigation, the  relationship between space, technology, and society through critical engagement with practical and theoretical digital geographies methods.'

-      -